FAQ Walking Club Challenge

 How can I find out how I am doing?

-Weekly a chart will be updated on our web site that shows challenge participants progress.
+A bi-weekly chart will be updated on our web site that shows challenge participants progress.

 How do I record my miles?

 This should be done every Friday for the miles walked that week.
 Click here to access the online database.
 Only miles walked between the challenge dates will be counted toward completion of the 200 miles required to be entered into the drawings for additional prizes.
-Only miles recorded in the Walkers Club database will be counted for this challenge.
+Only miles recorded in the Walking Club database will be counted for this challenge.
 Miles may be subject to verification.
 It is always good to keep your own hard copy of the miles you entered just in case of technology failure.
 If you do not have access to a computer, you can arrange with a staff member in Employee Development to use their computer to enter your miles, or use a computer lab on campus.

 What if my login is not working?